This page was generated from docs/devices/xylo-a3/Using_XyloSamna_and_XyloMonitor.ipynb.

 XyloMonitor

-Accelerated time mode is recommended for a quick check of the trained model’s validity.
+Accelerated time mode is recommended to check the trained model’s validity quickly.
 Before running the pipeline in real-time, the user can test the model by bypassing the microphone in Accelerated time mode and feeding pre-recorded spike trains.
-The trained model will be quantized and mapped to the Xylo SNN core as it will be done in Real-time mode.

 The steps for deploying a model are as follows: